Kushaalkumar-pothula/FLARE/README.md

 You will now find some ```.txt``` files, which have the local date-time (during the catalog generation) as a prefix.
 Each of these ```.txt``` files contain a specific property of a mock FRB.
 These results are analyzed in a single run of FLARE, and they are saved as ```.png``` files.

+## User Guide
+Going through the FLARE user guide (https://github.com/Kushaalkumar-pothula/FLARE/wiki) is *highly* recommended.
+It includes important articles about FLARE, which are helpful for learning to use FLARE.